Course page PDF

 1. Initialize \(R(s),\ V^+(s),\ N(s,a),\ N(s,a,s')\).

-2. Repeat until every \((s,a)\) is visited \(\ge N_e\) times and \(V^+\) converged:
+2. Repeat until every \((s,a)\) is tried \(\ge N_e\) times and \(V^+\) converges:

-• Pick action \(a = \arg\max_{a} f\!\left(\sum_{s'} P(s'\mid s,a)\, V^+(s'),\ N(s,a)\right)\).
+• Pick \(a = \arg\max_{a} f\!\left(\sum_{s'} P(s'\mid s,a)\, V^+(s'),\ N(s,a)\right)\) (the rule above).

 • Execute \(a\); observe \(\langle s, a, s', r \rangle\); update \(R(s)\leftarrow r\), counts, and \(P(s'\mid s,a)\).

-• Update \(V^+(s) \leftarrow R(s) + \gamma\, \max_{a} f\!\left(\sum_{s'} P(s'\mid s,a)\, V^+(s'),\ N(s,a)\right)\).
+• \(V^+(s) \leftarrow R(s) + \gamma\, \max_{a} f\!\left(\sum_{s'} P(s'\mid s,a)\, V^+(s'),\ N(s,a)\right)\).

-Bellman for \(V^\star\)
+Recall: the Bellman equation for \(V^\star\)

-\(V^\star(s) = R(s) + \gamma\, \max_a \sum_{s'} P(s' \mid s, a)\, V^\star(s')\)
+\(V^\star(s) = R(s) + \gamma\, \displaystyle\max_a \sum_{s'} P(s' \mid s, a)\, V^\star(s')\)

-Bellman for \(Q^\star\)
+The Bellman equation for \(Q^\star\)

-\(Q^\star(s, a) = R(s) + \gamma \sum_{s'} P(s' \mid s, a)\, \max_{a'} Q^\star(s', a')\)
+\(Q^\star(s, a) = R(s) + \gamma \displaystyle\sum_{s'} P(s' \mid s, a)\, \underline{V^\star(s')}\)

-If we know \(Q^\star\), then \(\pi^\star(s) = \arg\max_a Q^\star(s, a)\) — no \(P\) needed.
+Given \(Q^\star\), the best action is \(\pi^\star(s) = \arg\max_a Q^\star(s, a)\) — no \(P\) needed.
+That is what lets \(Q\)-learning be model-free.

 Temporal difference (TD) error

 After one transition \(\langle s, a, r, s' \rangle\), pretend that transition was certain (\(P(s' \mid s, a) = 1\)).
-Then by Bellman:
+Then by Bellman, \(Q(s, a)\) should equal the target:

 \(Q(s, a) \;\stackrel{?}{=}\; \underbrace{R(s) + \gamma\, \max_{a'} Q(s', a')}_{\text{target}}\)